No Image

 कारितामेव भो तात पितृदेव नमोsस्तुते।।

-Bhadra Krishna Ausi day is also known as Kush Selection Day and Father’s Day.
+The day of Bhadra Krishna Ausi is also known as Kush Selection Day and Father’s Day.
 In the vernacular or local language, it is referred to as “Father’s Day”.
-It is customary for those having a living father to make sweet dishes for him and to honor him with clothes, etc. Whereas, those who have their father already dead, should go to the nearest shrine Gokarna, etc., and grant peace to the father in the name of the father “Let there be a comfortable abode in the patriarchal world, let there be a Vishnubaikuntha Lok”.
-One must perform Tithi Shradda, to pay homage and the charity should be done in the name of the patriarch on this Father’s Day.
+It is customary for those having a living father to make sweet dishes for him and to honor him with clothes, etc. Whereas, those who have their father already deceased, should go to the nearest shrine Gokarna, etc., and grant peace to their father reciting “Let there be a comfortable abode in the patriarchal world, let there be a Vishnubaikuntha Lok”.
+One must perform Tithi Shradda, to pay homage.
+The charity should be done in the name of the patriarch on this Father’s Day.
 There is also a classical tradition of going to schools, monasteries, and temples to feed Brahmin with meals, holding scholarships in the name of one’s father, building or initiating Pati Pauwa, Dharamsala, etc in the name of the father.
 It is a very holy day for the deeds to be done in the name of the fathers on this day of Kuse Ausi.
 The main duty of the children is to serve their parents wholeheartedly while they are alive.
-On the other hand, doing shraddha, charity and other good deeds is another special aspect so that there is peace for the departed soul and no sorrow later.
+On the other hand, doing shraddha, charity and other good deeds are another special aspect so that there is peace for the departed soul and no sorrow later.
 Both of these actions are the duty of the children.
 There should be no pretense, impurity, or defilement in these deeds.
-The collective name of all such deeds is Satkarma.
+The collective name of all such deeds is Sat-karma.
 On the same day, patriarchal shraddha, etc. are performed at Gokarna in Kathmandu, Barahakshetra in Sunsari, and Devghat shrine in Bishnupaduka, and Kush is entered in every household by celebrating Kushe Ausi.
 To Read this article in the Nepali Language please click here.

 Related Posts